IonQ, Inc. (IONQ) Declines More Than Market: Some Information for Investors

 Analysts and investors alike will be keeping a close eye on the performance of IonQ, Inc. in its upcoming earnings disclosure.
 The company's earnings report is set to go public on May 6, 2026.
-The company is predicted to post an EPS of -$0.26, indicating a 85.71% decline compared to the equivalent quarter last year.
-Our most recent consensus estimate is calling for quarterly revenue of $49.66 million, up 555.97% from the year-ago period.
+In that report, analysts expect IonQ, Inc. to post earnings of -$0.26 per share.
+This would mark a year-over-year decline of 85.71%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $49.66 million, up 555.97% from the year-ago period.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.98 per share and revenue of $236.88 million.
-These totals would mark changes of +46.15% and +82.19%, respectively, from last year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of -$0.95 per share and revenue of $236.88 million, indicating changes of +47.8% and +82.19%, respectively, compared to the previous year.

-Investors should also take note of any recent adjustments to analyst estimates for IonQ, Inc. These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the business outlook.
+It is also important to note the recent changes to analyst estimates for IonQ, Inc. These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-IonQ, Inc. is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has remained steady.
+Right now, IonQ, Inc. possesses a Zacks Rank of #3 (Hold).

 The Computer - Integrated Systems industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 77, which puts it in the top 32% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 77, placing it within the top 32% of over 250 industries.

 The Zacks Industry Rank is ordered from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.